Child Care Subsidy Grant Program

 You should consult your tax professional before accepting a grant award.
 If you are awarded a Child Care Subsidy Grant, there may be tax implications if:

-How do I apply for a Child Care Subsidy Grant?
+How do I apply for the Annual Child Care Subsidy Grant?

-If you wish to be considered for a Child Care Subsidy Grant you will need to complete the 2024 application form.
-Applications must be received by September 30, 2023.
+If you wish to be considered for an annual Child Care Subsidy Grant, you will need to complete the electronic 2025 application.
+Applications are accepted September 1 through September 30 each year.